blawesom/osc-vpn/README.md

 Virtualenv is recommanded (requirements provided in the repo)

 HOW TO:
-- Edit setup_vpn.sh with the ssh key path and vpn configuration file path
-- Run setup_vpn.sh from directory
+- Run setup_vpn.sh from directory with the following arguments: ./setup_vpn.sh -x pathto/xml -k pathto/rsakey

 TODO:
 - Extensive testing of such deployment
 - Better and more flexible handling of paths
-- Get parameter for the bash script instead of editing it
 - Ansible recommends using become_user: root instead of sudo: True (does not work)